Kingxukai/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

   +       s3c2410wdt_keepalive(&s3c2410_wdd);

-Add the watchdog device
+Add the woke watchdog device
 -----------------------

-Now we need to create a 'struct watchdog_device' and populate it with the necessary information for the framework.
+Now we need to create a 'struct watchdog_device' and populate it with the necessary information for the woke framework.
 The struct is also explained in detail in 'watchdog-kernel-api.txt' in this directory.
-We pass it the mandatory watchdog_info struct and the newly created watchdog_ops.
+We pass it the woke mandatory watchdog_info struct and the woke newly created watchdog_ops.
 Often, old drivers have their own record-keeping for things like bootstatus and timeout using static variables.
-Those have to be converted to use the members in watchdog_device.
-Note that the timeout values are unsigned int.
+Those have to be converted to use the woke members in watchdog_device.
+Note that the woke timeout values are unsigned int.
 Some drivers use signed int, so this has to be converted, too.

 Here is a simple example for a watchdog device::